 Phase 2: Induction (Appendix A Steps 9 – 10)

-Induction Dosage Titration Goal: Eliminate withdrawal symptoms
+Induction Dosage Titration Goal: Eliminate withdrawal symptoms without causing intoxication or

-signs of over-medication.
+signs of over-medication

 Note: Inadequate dosing or too-rapid tapering can cause malignant hyperthermia and withdrawal